-430 4 Discussion
+4 Discussion

 Recent studies document a lower-stratospheric moist bias in different NWP models (e.g., Kunz et al., 2014; Dyroff et al., 2015; Kaufmann et al., 2018; Woiwode et al., 2020; Bland et al., 2021).
-We find a comparable moist bias in ERA5 reanalyses based on a comprehensive multi-campaign water vapour lidar data set comprising 41 research flights (6 campaigns) and roughly 33000 vertical profiles obtained in the northern hemispheric midlatitudes during different seasons.
-The observations from the surface up to the LS cover four orders of magnitude and represent typical midlatitude data for the individual seasons (e.g., Pan et al., 2000; Randel and Wu, 2010, Zahn et al., 2014; Kunz et al., 2014; Dyroff et al., 2015; Bland et al., 2021).
+We find a comparable bias in ERA5 reanalyses based on a comprehensive multi-campaign water vapor lidar data set comprising 41 research flights (6 campaigns) and more than 31000 vertical profiles obtained in the northern hemispheric midlatitudes during different seasons.
+The observations from the surface up to the LS cover four orders of magnitude and represent typical mid-latitude data for the individual seasons (e.g., Pan et al., 2000; Randel and Wu, 2010, Zahn et al., 2014; Kunz et al., 2014; Dyroff et al., 2015; Bland et al., 2021).
 The high data availability around the tropopause makes the data set suitable for an evaluation of NWP fields in the UTLS.
-Although the number of observations reduces considerably towards the highest altitudes (up to 5 km above the tTP), the data set provides a valuable extension to previous humidity data sets which exhibit increased measurement uncertainties at altitudes larger than 2 km above the tTP (e.g., Bland et al., 2021).
+Although the number of observations reduces considerably towards the highest altitudes, the data set provides a valuable extension to previous humidity data sets which exhibit increased measurement uncertainties at highest altitudes (e.g., Bland et al., 2021).

-In the troposphere we find strong positive and negative biases of small spatial extent, which are likely related to insufficiently represented tropospheric transport processes, to model errors of tropospheric processes (e.g., clouds) or to the linear interpolation scheme that may have caused increased differences especially in situations of strong horizontal or vertical moisture gradients.
-The small positive and vertically almost constant mean bias in the UT, which ranges between 0.2 (15 %) and 0.26 (20 %), confirms earlier findings (Dyroff et al., 2015; Bland et al., 2021).
+- In the troposphere we find strong positive and negative biases of small spatial extent, which are likely related to insufficiently represented tropospheric transport processes, to model errors of tropospheric processes (e.g. clouds) or to the linear interpolation scheme that may have caused increased differences especially in situations of strong horizontal or vertical moisture gradients.
+The small positive and vertically almost constant mean bias in the UT, that ranges between +0.2 (+15 %) - 445 and +0.26 (+20 %), confirms earlier findings (Dyroff et al., 2015; Bland et al., 2021).
 It has to be noted that the UT bias is limited to cloud-free scenes, as DIAL humidity profile observations cannot be retrieved inside or below optical thick clouds.
-In agreement with Bland et al. (2021) a local minimum of the bias (<0.2,<15%) is found at the tTP.
+In agreement with Bland et al. (2021) a local minimum of the bias (< 0.2, < +15 %) is found at the tTP.
 Above the tropopause, our findings confirm a coherent layer of overestimated humidity in ERA5 reanalyses.
-The magnitude of the maximum bias of 0.63 (55 %) and its altitude of 1.3 km above the tTP is comparable to previous findings for earlier model cycles of the IFS (Dyroff et al., 2015; Kaufmann et al., 2018; Woiwode et al., 2020; Bland et al., 2021), earlier reanalysis versions (Oikonomou and O'Neill, 2006; Kunz et al., 2014) and other evaluated models (Davis et al., 2017; Bland et al., 2021).
-Above the maximum bias, in a region where recent studies present diverging results (Dyroff et al., 2015; Woiwode et al., 2020; Bland et al., 2021) our analysis reveals a steadily decreasing moist bias that reduces to nearly constant and small positive values comparable to the UT.
-The independence of measurement error from altitude and humidity concentration allows a reliable and robust depiction of the bias at the highest altitudes of the UTLS.
-Furthermore, the magnitude of the LS moist bias exceeds the expected error of the DIAL humidity observations by approx. one order of magnitude which underlines the significance of our results.
-Please note that Bland et al. (2021) show that tTP altitudes are on average about 200 m higher when derived from ECMWF IFS profiles compared to radiosondes which may impact tropopause-relative moisture distributions and in turn the bias.
-As no temperature observations are available, this study relies only on ERA5 tTP altitudes.
-Assuming a systematic shift by 200 m would reduce the tropospheric bias, however, the LS moist bias, although slightly weakened would persist.
+The magnitude of the maximum bias of +0.63 (55 %) and its altitude of +1.3 km above the tTP is comparable to previous findings for earlier model cycles of the IFS - (Dyroff et al., 2015; Kaufmann et al., 2018; Woiwode et al., 2020; Bland et al., 2021), earlier reanalysis versions (Oikonomou and O'Neill, 2006; Kunz et al., 2014) and other evaluated models (Davis et al., 2017; Bland et al., 2021).
+Above the maximum bias, in a region where recent studies present diverging results (Dyroff et al., 2015; Woiwode et al., 2020; Bland et al., 2021) our results corroborate a steadily decreasing bias that reduces to nearly constant and small positive values comparable to the UT.
+The independence of measurement error from altitude and humidity concentration allows a reliable and robust depiction - 455 of the bias at the highest altitudes.